 Stage 4 is the last stage of blood cancer.
-In this, each cancer type will have different occurrences according to various individuals.
-The extent of the spread of cancer, the organs affected will vary in each case.
-And so, it is important to understand the basics of blood cancer and the various types and stages to understand what happens in the last stage of blood cancer.
+Each cancer type will have different occurrences according to various individuals.
+The extent of the spread of cancer and the organs affected will vary in each case.
+And so, it is essential to understand the basics of blood cancer and the various types and stages to understand what happens in the last stage of it.

 Primary types of Blood Cancers

 Blood cancers develop when abnormal blood cells multiply uncontrollably, interfering with the regular blood cell’s ability to combat infection and generate new blood cells.
 One of the most common cancers, blood cancer, is classified into three main subtypes.
 They all fall under the same group of blood cancers.
 However, they differ in their area of origin and the areas they impact.
-The cancer can be acute, that is rapidly proliferating or chronic, which is slow spreading cancer.
+Cancer can be acute, which is rapidly proliferating or chronic, which is slowly spreading cancer.

 Leukemia, lymphoma, and myeloma are the three primary cancers that affect the blood and bone marrow:

-The blood cancer, leukemia develops in the bone marrow and blood.
-It takes place when the body produces an excessive number of malformed white blood cells, interfering with the production of red blood cells and platelets by the bone marrow.
+Blood cancer and leukemia develop in the bone marrow and blood.
+It occurs when the body produces excessive malformed white blood cells, interfering with the production of red blood cells and platelets by the bone marrow.

 It is a blood cancer that arises from lymphocytes, a type of white blood cell that aids in the body’s ability to fight infections.